Tuna Poke Bowl

 5 from 6 votes

-My ahi tuna poke bowl features tender tuna marinated in spicy poke sauce served on a bed of sticky sushi rice with crisp veggies.
-Make it once, and you’ll NEVER want takeout again!
+This ahi tuna poke bowl features tender tuna marinated in spicy poke sauce served on a bed of sticky sushi rice with crisp veggies.
+Topped with a spicy poke sauce, you’ll NEVER want takeout again!
 Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings